jane-gray/analysisR/README.md

 # Analysis Using R for Social Scientist
-### Data analysis using R for Social Scientist

-This respiretory contains data analysis methodology using R for social scientist from beginning to advanced level.
+### This respiretory contains data analysis methodology using R for social scientist from beginning to advanced level.

-It includes R codes as well as statistical explanation/interpretations.
+### It includes R codes as well as statistical explanation/interpretations.

 You can find :
 1) Basic codes